andreatta-ale/analixText/article/paper.md

 f(x; A, \mu, \sigma, \sigma_r) = \frac{2 A}{\pi (\sigma+\sigma_r)} \big[\frac{\sigma^2}{(x - \mu)^2 + \sigma^2} * H(\mu-x) + \frac{\sigma_r^2}{(x - \mu)^2 + \sigma_r^2} * H(x-\mu)\big] + (m x + b).
 $$

 The function fits a Lorentzian model to each experimental dataset and generates an evaluation dataset based on this model.
-After fitting, it uses Monte Carlo simulation to optimize and identify the key point of interest: the minimized frequency, which assesses the displacement over time during the experiment.
+After fitting, it uses Monte Carlo simulation to optimize and identify the key point of interest: MBS resonant frequency, which assesses the displacement over time during the experiment.